Construction Business Loans

 • Only pay for what you use.
 Interest applies only to withdrawn funds, helping you control costs and preserve cash flow.

 • Get funding on demand.
-Your credit line is always available when business needs arise — no need to reapply.
+Your credit line is always available when business needs arise, so there's no need to reapply.

 • Boost your credit profile.
 Responsible use can strengthen your credit history and unlock better financing in the future.

 • Save with early repayment.
-Pay off your balance anytime with no penalties, reducing total interest costs.
+Pay off your balance at any time with no penalties, reducing total interest costs.

 Equipment Loans for Construction Companies

-Equipment is the lifeline for all construction business owners.
-Contractors are always buying or repairing existing machinery and tools.
-With equipment financing, the lender gives you 100% of the loan amount to purchase your equipment.
+Equipment is the lifeline for all construction business owners, as contractors continually purchase existing machinery and tools.
+With equipment financing, the lender gives you 100% of the loan amount to buy your equipment.
 The equipment serves as the collateral needed for the loan.
-The structure is very similar to getting an auto loan with monthly payments.
+It's very similar to getting an auto loan with monthly payments.

 The benefits of equipment financing include: